gitrgoliveira/vault-eda-delivery/collections/ansible_collections/gitrgoliveira/vault/docs/vault_events.md

 - **Vault Enterprise**: Version 1.13+ (enabled by default in 1.16+)
 - **HCP Vault Dedicated**: Event streaming supported
-- **Vault OSS/Community**: ❌ **Not supported**
+- **Vault OSS/Community**: **Not supported**

 ## Synopsis

-- Connects to Vault's `/v1/sys/events/subscribe` endpoint via WebSocket
+- Connects to Vault's `/v1/sys/events/subscribe` endpoint with a WebSocket.
-- Monitors various event types including KV operations, database events, authentication, and policy changes
+- Monitors KV operations and database events for agentless secret rotation.
+- **IMPORTANT**: Vault's WebSocket API supports only one event pattern per connection.
+- **Multiple event_paths will create separate WebSocket connections for each pattern**.
+- **SUPPORTED EVENT TYPES**: Only `kv-v1/*`, `kv-v2/*`, and `database/*` are officially supported.
-- Enables agentless secret rotation triggered by real-time events
+- Allows for agentless secret rotation triggered by real-time events.
-- Provides automatic reconnection with exponential backoff
+- Provides automatic reconnection with exponential backoff.
-- Supports secure SSL/TLS connections with configurable verification
+- Supports secure SSL/TLS connections with configurable verification.
-- Integrates with ansible-rulebook environment variable system
+- Integrates with the ansible-rulebook environment variable system.

 ## Parameters